 - If your research requires study participants to be within six feet of a researcher or other participant, then they should be screened for COVID-19 symptoms or exposure prior to arrival on campus.
 The IRB still recommends a self-screening procedure.
 Researchers should not collect or record the answers to participants’ screening questions.
-Instead, participants can sign and submit an attestation, confirming they have self-screened.
+Instead, participants can sign and submit an attestation, confirming they have self screened.
 (See Appendix B of this document for a sample attestation.)

 - Note: COVID-19 screening procedures do not require IRB approval as long as they are done for safety purposes and not for research data collection.
 No amendment is needed to add a COVID-19 screening procedure to an IRB-approved study.